bob-606/5.easa.fi/README.md

 ## 59. During a descent at idle power with constant speed, the propeller lever is moved backwards.
 How do the propeller pitch and sink rate change?
-During a descent at idle power with constant speed, the propeller lever is moved backwards.
-How do the propeller pitch and sink rate change?
 - ***Propeller pitch is increased, sink rate is decreased***
 - Propeller pitch is decreased, sink rate is decreased
 - Propeller pitch is increased, sink rate is increased